Code-Institute-Submissions/safetree/README.md

 For the title/headings I chose ['Norwester' by Jamie Wilson](https://www.fontsquirrel.com/fonts/norwester).
 The mix of small and large uppercase letters is 'child-friendly' in terms of typography.
 It has an appearance of being hand-crafted whilst also being reminiscent of old western 'adventure' films, which fits with the theme.

-For the paragraph font I chose ['Lato' by Łukasz Dziedzic](https://fonts.google.com/specimen/Lato).
+For the paragraph font I chose ['Roboto' font by Christian Robertson](https://fonts.google.com/specimen/Roboto).
 A clean and legible all purpose sans-serif font.

 #### Colour Scheme